Breast Cancer Support

 How can psychological treatment help women adjust?

-Their primary goal is to help women learn how to cope with the physical, emotional, and lifestyle changes associated with cancer as well as with medical treatments that can be painful and traumatic.
+The primary goal of psychological therapy / supportis to help women learn how to cope with the physical, emotional, and lifestyle changes associated with cancer as well as with medical treatments that can be painful and traumatic.

 For some women, the focus may be on how to explain their illness to their children or how to deal with a partner's response.
 For others, it may be on how to choose the right hospital or medical treatment.
 For still others, it may be on how to control stress, anxiety or depression.
 Other issues that psychological support can assist with are coping with a sense of loss of control and independence, facing fear and uncertainty, and how to slow down and ask for help and support from others when they are used to being caregivers of others.
 By supporting women to develop or strengthen problem-solving and coping strategies in a supportive environment, psychologists help women work through their grief, fear and other emotions.

 Breast cancer patients themselves aren't the only ones who can benefit from psychological treatment.
 Partners can also find that they feel distressed, confused, anxious, and uncertain about how to help.
 Psychologists can help spouses manage the challenge of offering both emotional and practical support while dealing with their own feelings.
 Children, parents and friends can also benefit from psychological interventions.

 The need for psychological treatment may not end when medical treatment does.
 In fact, emotional recovery may take longer than physical recovery and is sometimes less predictable.
 Although societal pressure to get everything back to normal can be intense, breast cancer survivors need time to create a new self-image that incorporates both the experience and their changed bodies.
 Psychologists can help women achieve that goal and learn to cope with such issues as fears about recurrence, finding a 'new normal', and other adjustment issues.